mariomulansky/PySpike/Readme.md

 >For performance reasons, the PySpike distance functions do not check if the spike trains provided are indeed ordered.
 >Make sure that all your spike trains are ordered.
 >If in doubt, use `spike_train = np.sort(spike_train)` to obtain a correctly ordered spike train.
+>
+>Furthermore, the spike trains should have auxiliary spikes at the beginning and end of the observation interval.
+>You can ensure this by providing the `time_interval` in the `load_spike_trains_from_txt` function, or calling `add_auxiliary_spikes` for your spike trains.
+>The spike trains must have *the same* observation interval!

 ----------------------

+### ISI-distance

+The following code loads some exemplary spike trains, computes the dissimilarity profile ISI-distance of the first two spike trains, and plots it with matplotlib:

+    import matplotlib.pyplot as plt
+    import pyspike as spk

+    spike_trains = spk.load_spike_trains_from_txt("PySpike_testdata.txt",
+                                                  time_interval=(0, 4000))
+    isi_profile = spk.isi_distance(spike_trains[0], spike_trains[1])
+    x, y = isi_profile.get_plottable_data()
+    plt.plot(x, np.abs(y), '--k')
+    print("ISI distance: %.8f" % isi_profil.abs_avrg())
+    plt.show()

+The ISI-profile is a piece-wise constant function, there the function `isi_distance` returns an instance of the `PieceWiseConstFunc` class.
+As above, this class allows you to obtain arrays that can be used to plot the function with `plt.plt`, but also to compute the absolute average, which amounts to the final scalar ISI-distance.

 ## Computing multi-variate distances